-Lying in her hospital bed, professional dancer Liz Powell has a recurring nightmare where she takes the elevator down to the morgue and is invited in by a severe looking nurse.
-Her doctor assures her there is nothing wrong with her physically and that she's just overworked and a little tired.
-The nightmare is very real to her and the doctor suggests that she try to break the pattern to see if she can them to stop.
+Liz Powell - an exotic dancer - is suffering from exhaustion and is being treated at hospital prior to a scheduled engagement in Miami.
+She has a recurring nightmare where she takes the elevator down to the morgue and is invited in by an ominous-sounding nurse, who tells her, 'room for one more'.
+Her doctor assures her there's nothing wrong with her physically and she's just overworked and tired.
+To Liz, the nightmare's very real.
+The doctor suggests she try to break the pattern to see if she can get them to stop.
 The next time she has the dream, she travels down to the morgue but the dream goes off as before.
-She's eventually released from hospital but it's only when she gets to the airport that it all starts to make sense.
-Written by
+With her medical issues taken care of, and her Miami engagement a day away, it's time for Liz to leave.
+But it's her nightmare over?Written by

 Arlene Martel (credited here as Arlene Sax) plays the nurse in the morgue who taunts Liz Powell with the "room for one more," line.
 In order to make her look more sinister, they used makeup to give her a somewhat demonic look, complete with arched eyebrows.
-She would later land her most famous role, that of T'Pring, the woman betrothed to Spock in Star Trek: Amok Time (1967).
+She would later land her most famous role, that of T'Pring, the woman betrothed to Spock in Star Trek: The Original Series: Amok Time (1967).
 The interesting thing is that a picture of her as the nurse in "Twenty-Two" is almost identical to her appearance in "Amok Time."
 See more »

 7 of 8 people found this review helpful.